mmaulwurff/warm-reception/Readme.md

 ## Options

-- Wake every enemy on a level, or
+- Wake every enemy on a level (optionally even enemies in ambush), or
 - Don't change original behavior, or
-- Turn away enemies that look at you at level start.
+- Turn away enemies that look at you at level start, or
+- Turn enemies to you at level start.

 ## Info